Essential self-care: low back stabilization

 The exercise should be performed on a firm, yet comfortable surface, such as a carpet.
 One lies facing up, with the knees bent.
 Bending the knees flattens the low back against the floor.
 The legs should be balanced comfortably.
 Then, using very little effort, one presses the low back down towards the floor.
 Light tension in the abdominal muscles presses the back downward.
 Muscles should not be tensed to the point of causing pain or even the slightest irritation.
 If any discomfort is experienced, one needs to adjust the exercise until it feels enjoyable.
 The exercise is guided strictly by one’s subjective sense of comfort.
 It is not a rigid formula that entails a count of ten, special breathing, or other standardized procedure.
-The goal is merely a satisfying sensation in the low back and abdomen.
+The goal is merely a satisfying sensation in the low back and abdomen, which stimulates a relaxation response in the involuntary nervous system.
 I recommend having a friend read the description below when first learning the exercise.

 Three variables must be monitored subjectively: